renoki-co/laravel-helm-demo/README.md

 To change the PHP-FPM version, simply start from another PHP-FPM image version in `Dockerfile.fpm`.
 Basically, the final image will contain the project with dependencies installed, as long as the entire PHP-FPM process.

+### Change Octane version

+The project contains an Octane-based image.
+Same as with the PHP-FPM version, you can change the Octane-based image by editing `Dockerfile.octane`.

 ## Deploying